essawey/RAG-Benchmark/README.md

 ## Output

-- `RAG Benchmark.xlsx`: Contains top 10 filtered QA pairs with context for RAG evaluation.
+- `RAG Benchmark.xlsx`: Contains the filtered QA pairs with context for RAG evaluation.

 ## Requirements